Wondering what to do in Aruba for the best time? Here are tips from my 10 days there!

 Villa Nirvana is a 6-bedroom villa with a pool, jacuzzi and tropical garden.
 Even with some of us sharing a room, it comfortably fit our large party of 9 females for my friend’s bachelorette party and felt like a home.

-Think you need to extend your vacation after reading all these things to do in Aruba?
+Think you need to extend your vacation after reading about what to do in Aruba?
 You’re probably right!
 What’s another day or two?

 Till then, thanks for stopping by, and have a great day!